ltdorgtest/flyout/README.md

 cmake/
     custom/
         ltd-config.js       # Modified from cmake/flyout/ltd-config.js
-        layout.html         # For Sphinx-based projects to include flyout JS files head.hbs            # For mdBook-based projects to include flyout JS files flyout/                 # Added as the submodule
+        layout.html         # For Sphinx projects to include flyout JS files head.hbs            # For mdBook projects to include flyout JS files flyout/                 # Added as the submodule
         ltd-config.js
         ltd-current.js.in